drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_creating_services/2_server_level/4_running_after_resources.md

 3. Create your `resources/response_modified_resource.ts` file.

-   The class in this file sends a response without modifying its headers.
+   The resource in this file sends a response without modifying its headers.
    After this resource is run by the server, the `ResponseHeaderService` class will be called and it will set the `X-CUSTOM-HEADER` header on the response -- ensuring the header is present for the client.

    ```typescript
    // File: resources/response_modified_resource.ts